 Parking on or near double yellow lines is strictly prohibited.
 These lines indicate areas where parking would obstruct traffic flow or create a safety hazard.
 Always look for nearby parking signs to find legal parking areas.

 These signs are strategically placed to ensure safety and manage traffic flow efficiently.
-Ignoring them not only results in fines but can also lead to more severe consequences like vehicle towing.
+Ignoring them results in fines and can lead to more severe consequences, like vehicle towing.
 Always stay alert for these signs and adhere to the rules they specify.

 Comprehensive Parking and Stopping Rules in Victoria